iCodeWalker/r3f-mouse-events/readme.md

       So we need to know when the mouse enters the cube and when it leaves the cube.
       Add onPoinerEnter and onPointerLeave attributes to the cube mesh.

+    # Events on complex objects:

+      <primitive
+        object={hamburgerModel.scene}
+        scale={0.26}
+        position-y={0.6}
+        onClick={(event) => {
+          console.log("click", event.object.name);
+          event.stopPropagation();
+        }}
+      />

+      to listen to events on the whole group we can use : event.eventObject to listern to events on the object we clicked on we can use : event.object

+    # Performance:

+      listening to pointer events is quite a taxing task for the CPU.
+      Specially on mobile devices.

+      Avoid events that need to be tested on each frame.
+        1. onPointerOver
+        2. onPointerEnter
+        3. onPointerOut
+        4. onPointerLeave
+        6. onPointerMove

+      Minimise the number of objects that lsitens to the events and avoid testing on complex geometries.

+      we can use "meshBounds", meshBounds will create a theoretical sphere around the mesh (called bounding sphere) and pointer events will be tested on the sphere instead of testing the geometry of the mesh.

+      meshBounds only works on single mesh.